-IMAV 2017, the 2nd International Meeting on Arboviruses and their Vectors, aims to bring together experts in the field and will appeal to scientists involved in arbovirus research and beyond, as key questions in arbovirus biology also apply to other pathogens, including tick-borne bacteria or parasites.
+IMAV 2017, the 2nd International Meeting on Arboviruses and their Vectors, aims to bring together experts in the field and appeals to scientists involved in arbovirus research and beyond, as key questions in arbovirus biology also apply to other pathogens, including tick-borne bacteria or parasites.

 Organising committee: Alain Kohl, Esther Schnettler, Anthony Wilson, Gorben Pijlman, Stefaine Becker, Andrew Davidson and Anna-Bella Failloux.

 Updates on IMAV 2017 can be found using the hashtag: #IMAV17

 The poster abstract book can be downloaded below.Poster abstract book.pdf

 Those who are presenting posters must ensure the work is presented as below.
 We cannot accommodate incorrectly formatted posters during the conference.

 All posters can be displayed for the full duration of the meeting.
 There will be two poster sessions and we encourage presenting authors to stand alongside their work.
 Times are as follows: